spearmin10/corvette/README.md

 corvette
 ===========

-corvette is a test tool for endpoint protection tools or network security tools by invoking suspicious activities so that they can detect the risks and generate alerts.
+corvette is a test tool for endpoint protection tools or network security tools that invokes suspicious activities to allow them to detect risks and generate alerts.

 Disclaimer
 ----------